AdobeDocs/advertising.en/help/search-social-commerce/recommendations/recommendation-support.md

   The data is available in real time when you open the view.
 To refresh the data, click ![Refresh](/help/search-social-commerce/assets/refresh.png "Refresh") on the bottom left of the page.

-* For [!DNL Microsoft® Advertising] accounts, see at a glance each performance insight generated in the last 30 days for a [!DNL Microsoft® Advertising] account.
+* For [!DNL Microsoft Advertising] accounts, see at a glance each performance insight generated in the last 30 days for a [!DNL Microsoft Advertising] account.
 Insights provide similar information to recommendations but in a different format.
-Each insight includes the date, a description of the issue, the impacted entity, the root cause (which may include links to more details), and the suggested action with a link to open the [!DNL Microsoft® Advertising] editor, from which you can act on the specific insight.
+Each insight includes the date, a description of the issue, the impacted entity, the root cause (which may include links to more details), and the suggested action with a link to open the [!DNL Microsoft Advertising] editor, from which you can act on the specific insight.

 * View details about a recommendation, and directly apply or dismiss the recommendation.